 Want to find your true decorating style faster?
 Look inward.
 The only way to find your personal decorating style is to do some self-discovery.
 It starts with recognizing a decorating style isn’t something you choose, it’s something that’s already inside of you.
 You just have to do the exploration and define your signature style.
 Once you do, your style definition becomes your guide to every decision you need to make in your home so decorating in your style becomes second nature.

 I love leading my style students through this self-discovery process.
-If you want help developing your signature style, then check out my course Define Your Style Lab.
+If you want help developing your signature style, start here.

 It’s hard to “try on” different decorating styles in your home.
 If you buy furniture and decor only later to realize it’s not the look you were going for, it’s not easy to replace everything.
 So maybe you move on to the next thing, but try a different style.
 Pretty soon you end up with a room where everything is mismatched.

 That’s the point we got to in our second home.
 All of our style experimentation left us with a bunch of furniture styles that didn’t go together and random decor that wasn’t meaningful to us.

 Once we defined our true style, we transitioned away from the things that didn’t fit our style.
 When we moved to our current home we let go of the remaining style misfits, even though it meant we couldn’t “fill” our new home.
 The empty spaces gave us room to grow into our true style.

 Some experimentation is good, but must of us can’t afford to start over and replace everything to match a new style.
 That’s why I think it’s so important to start with a decorating style you know fits you.
 Then instead of a cycle of buying and replacing until you find your style, you can steadily build a collection of furniture and decor that you never want to replace because it already fits your true style.